upfrontjs/framework/docs/calliope/attributes.md

 **The following cast types are available:**

 ::: warning
-If the values cannot be casted, an error will be thrown.
+If the values cannot be cast, an error will be thrown.
 :::
 #### `'boolean'`
 Casts the values to boolean.
 It does not evaluate values as truthy or falsy, it expects the numeric `0, 1`, booleans or `'true', 'false'` in any casing.
 This is useful to parse the data from the back-end.